Rehabilitation in the the prison system began with charitable acts from volunteers and soon found allies in the custody staff.

 Chaplain, custody staff emphasize need for rehabilitation in 1900

-After an exhaustive study, San Quentin Resident Chaplain August Drahms wrote about the causes of crime and the drawbacks of punishment over reform.
+After an exhaustive study, SQ Chaplain August Drahms wrote about the causes of crime and drawbacks of punishment over reform.
 In “The Criminal,” published in 1900, Drahms said pure punishment was not enough to deter criminals.
-He said it also fosters negativity.

 Incorporating rehabilitation and reform ideals into the prison system was “yet in its formative stage,” he wrote.

-“The most enlightened penologists and jurists confess to the entire inadequacy of punishment as either a preventive or repressive measure.
-It is a fallacy to suppose that it can in any sense prove a panacea for crime and wrongdoing.
+“The most enlightened penologists and jurists confess to the inadequacy of punishment as either a preventive or repressive measure.

-“Punishment, however severe, does not reach the springs of human motive, or in any sense affect the sources of responsible conduct.
-It is a curious fact in the study of all repressive methods that inordinate severity, instead of proving a deterrent, more frequently operates as an incentive to the ills it would cure.
+“Punishment, instead of proving a deterrent, more frequently (does the opposite).
 Shocking punishment only lights anew the smoldering fires of resentment,” he wrote.
-“The chief value of incarceration should lie in the rational corrective measures (such as) educative facilities, psychological and industrial, that may eventually result in moral and social rehabilitation.”
+“The chief value of incarceration should lie in corrective measures (such as) educative facilities, psychological and industrial, that may result in moral and social rehabilitation.”

 Drahms, an immigrant and Civil War veteran, was far ahead of his time.
 He called for new prisons with different focuses to best serve the mission.
 He also advocated against harsh punishment methods in use at the time.

-“For example, prisons should be set apart for first offenders, and others for habitual criminals — each class of institutions varying widely and radically both as to their nature and character, their construction, policy, and managerial requirements, and in the treatment and methods of handling the inmates,” he wrote.
+“For example, prisons should be (separated) for first offenders and habitual criminals with each institution varying widely and radically as to their construction, policy, and managerial requirements, (as well as) in the treatment and methods of handling inmates,” he wrote.

-“The prison for the former, while strictly within the purview of humanitarian methods, should not by any means be a place of ease and comfort, but of hard labor and coarse but healthy fare, with a correspondingly strict regime, without in any degree trenching upon the inmate’s sense of self-respect.
+“(For repeat offenders), prison should not by any means be a place of ease and comfort, but of hard labor and coarse but healthy (food), with a correspondingly strict regime, without (stomping) upon the inmate’s sense of self-respect.
 Strictness of discipline, hard labor, and physical inconvenience is one thing; unnecessary hardship and brutality, in the sense of self-degradation and physical pain, is quite another.”